Upper Eyelid Surgery

 How Upper Blepharoplasty is Performed

 Dr. Dawes performs upper eyelid surgery on an outpatient basis either alone, or in conjunction with lower eyelid surgery.
 If drooping eyelids disturb your vision, your healthcare provider may cover the procedure.

 Upper eyelid surgery involves removal of excess skin and herniating fat from the upper eyelids.
 An incision is made in the natural crease of the upper eyelid, so that the small scar remains hidden.
 Dr. Dawes may also perform fat transfer to the ‘hollowed-out’ areas around your eyes, if indicated, to help restore a more youthful appearance.

 Recovery time is about one to two weeks.
+Swelling is a very normal symptom.
+The majority of swelling usually subsides after one week, but can occasionally persist longer and may take up to three to resolve.
+Bruising may be extensive.
+It will be worst at 3-4 days and may persist up to 4 weeks.
 Final results appear within several weeks, though incision lines may take up to a year to refine fully.
 Certain conditions may be permanently corrected with lower eyelid surgery; however, natural aging will continue.
 Continual sun protection will help maintain your final results.